 The idea of whiteboarding terrified me.
 Urban Dictionary describes the exact scenario I had nightmares about:

 “Whiteboarding is a form of torture used during job interviews.
 The candidate is forced to code algorithms he will never use on the job on a whiteboard in front of other people, causing the candidate to experience the sensation of inadequacy.”

 I have strange fundamental gaps in my knowledge that comes from being mostly self-taught.
 I might use a pattern but not know what it is called.
-Part of starting to interview was mostly to face this doubt in myself head on.
+Part of starting to interview was mostly to face this doubt head on.
 After all, I didn’t really need a new job.
 I could continue on happily even if I got rejection after rejection.
 I learned an enormous amount from the take-home tests, the online tests, and interview questions that I could apply hands-on at the job I was working!
 It doesn’t have to be high-stakes if you’re just looking to learn.